cbeck88/conf-rs/REFERENCE_derive_conf.md

    Marks this repeat field as a positional argument that accepts multiple values.

-   When combined with `repeat`, this allows you to accept multiple positional arguments without naming each one.
+   When combined with `repeat`, this allows you to accept multiple positional arguments.
    The field must have type `Vec<T>` where `T` implements `FromStr`, or `value_parser` must be supplied.

-   **Important constraints**:
    - Cannot be combined with `long` or `short` (positional arguments have no switches)
-   - No other positional arguments (regular or repeat) can appear after a repeat positional argument
+   - No other positional arguments can appear after a repeat positional argument
-   - This prevents parsing ambiguity when determining where one positional ends and another begins

    **Examples**: